 Eldrad Ulthran, the late leader of Ulthwe craftworld.
 More than 10,000 years old, so old that his body has begun to crystallise.
 Before he was lost to a talisman of vaul, he was arguably the galaxy's most powerful living psyker.
 In fact, he was able to defeat Abaddon, one of the greatest warriors aligned with Chaos, in hand-to-hand combat by using his prescience to stall until the single perfect moment to strike.

-Colbey Calistinsson, from The Last Of The Renshai trilogy.
+Colbey Calistinsson trilogy.
 Never mind that he is 67, in an era where people seldom lived to 40.
-He was perfectly calm about taking out a group of 15, training a 16 year old girl in the art of the sword, fighting a group of 100 with only Santagithi to help him, and an army of 10000 quaracks, by himself
+He was perfectly calm about taking out a group of 15, training a 16 year old girl in the art of the sword, fighting a group of 100 with only Santagithi to help him, and an army of 10000 quaracks, by himself. ** The Renshai race, which Colbey was a part of, almost never lived to the age of 25.

-In The Destroyer series of novels, 80 year old (at least) tiny Chiun is quite literally, the most dangerous man in the world.
+In The Destroyer series of novels, 80 year old (at the start of the book series - which has been ongoing for almost 50 years now) tiny Chiun is quite literally, the most dangerous man in the world.
 If he wants you dead, you might as well shoot yourself.

 Conan the Barbarian by Robert E. Howard: In "The Tower of Elephant" Conan meets Taurus, whom he has heard of as "the prince of thieves."
 Taurus, liking his spirit, takes him along and immediately instructs him.